fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/08_2way_comparisons.md

 ## `std::rel_ops`

 There are few convenience templates in standard library that are supposed to automatically implement remaining operators.
 The core purpose of them was to reduce boilerplate code.
-Unfortunately, these template functions have their own problems which causes to require different boilerplate code (issues with ADL and namespaces).
+Unfortunately, these function templates have their own problems which causes to require different boilerplate code (issues with ADL and namespaces).

 Because of this, it is not adviced to use them and implement operators like in the examples above.